lich-uct/molpher-lib/doc/source/usage/tutorial.rst

 Tutorial
 ========

-This section gives a comprehensive overview of both the morphing algorithm itself as well as the software features currently available
+This section gives a (hopefully) comprehensive overview of both the morphing algorithm itself as well as the software features currently available
 By writing and commenting on an example Python script (located in the `examples` package